The Shocking History of the Mobile Device and its Impact on Marketing.

 You may not have known this, but America’s obsession with mobile calling goes all the way back to 1930.
 Landline telephone users could be connected via radio to oceanic passenger liners at sea at the low, low cost of about $7 per minute which is the equivalent of just under $100 per minute in today’s dollars.

 Today’s society would come to a screeching halt without mobile devices.
 In fact, as of this summer, there were over 327 million mobile phones in the United States alone compared to our population of 310 million people.
 That means there are more cellphones in the US than there are people!
-We use our mobile phones for everything from phone calls, texting, social media, gaming, banking, to navigation and everything else between.
+We use our mobile phones for everything from phone calls, texting, social media, gaming, banking, navigation, and everything else.